 c) If the unit price is left blank but a total price is shown for the item, the unit price shall be established by dividing the total price by the estimated quantity.

 d) If the total price is left blank for a lump sum item, it shall be considered as zero.

-e) If the bid documents contain an error in addition and/or subtraction and/or transcription in the approved competitive bid documentation format requested (i.e. not the additional supporting documentation supplied), the error shall be corrected and the corrected total contract price shall govern.
+e) If the bid documents contain an error in addition and/or subtraction and/or transcription in the approved competitive bid documentation format requested (i.e. not the additional supporting documentation supplied), the error shall be corrected and the corrected total price shall supersede the erroneous total price submitted.

 f) Bid documents containing prices which appear to be so unbalanced as to likely affect the interests of the City adversely may be rejected.